YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-16-sql-babble.markdown

 lang: en
 ---

+SQL is the most mainstream languaged used to access databases because it can work with any databases.

 [Note: The post is a summary of what I learning with the SQL for Data Science by Coursera]

 Cross Join: each row from the first table joins with all the rows of another table